lar9482/EC_P-Median/README.md

   - A foolish hill climbing algorithm.
     - Similiar implementation to simulated annealing, except 'worse' chromosomes are not considered at all.

-## Sample solutions
+## Sample solutions(generated through genetic algorithm)
-  - Solutions constants with
+  - Algorithm constants:
     - 100 epochs
     - Population size of 50
     - 100% crossover rate